fehlhabers/teashaped.dev/content/blog/escape-the-tutorial-loop/post.md

 **Ship often and get feedback from your customers**

 The same applies internally.
 Team and individuals alike.
 What you build doesn't have to be perfect.

-The whole point is get feedback from yourself on what you've built.
+**The whole point is get feedback from yourself** on what you've built.
 That is - the journey to get there is what matters.
 You created it and you gained experience along the way.
+It could be that you understood some benefits but also some drawbacks with the approach you had?

-## Hypothesising & Prototyping
+### Hypothesising & Prototyping
 The next time you end up in a discussion in your team and you feel you don't get forward on what design or technology you are choosing: Think about how quick it would be to prototype it.
 Maybe it would be faster to actually create something to test?
-Or maybe even create two prototypes and test them.
+Or maybe even create two prototypes and test them against each other to pick the best.

 In our team we seldom go more than 30 minutes into a discussion before someone mentions that it's time to stop the discussion and create something.
 At this phase there is almost always at least a hypothesis or concept which can be tried out.

 ## Concrete examples